Mall of the Emirates: Hotels

 The mall is directly connected to two international chain hotels: the 375-key Kempinski Hotel Mall of the Emirates in the west, and the 481-key Sheraton Mall of the Emirates Hotel in the east.
-The first hotel opened in 2006, while the second opened in 2013.
+The Kempinski hotel tower opened in 2006, while the second opened in 2010 as Pullman Dubai Mall of the Emirates.
+For the second hotel tower, Majid Al Futtaim handed the management role from Accor to Starwood in 2013, rebranding it as Sheraton Mall of the Emirates Hotel.

 Expansion

 Mall of the Emirates’ AED 1 billion multi-stage redevelopment project, Evolution 2015, was completed in September 2015.
 The new Fashion District featuring 30 contemporary brands marked the completion of Phase 1.
 Phase 2 has added a second taxi rank located next to Ski Dubai on level 4.
 Phase 3, unveiled a new retail extension on Level 2 – an additional 36,000sqm of retail space added to include 40 new retailers.

 On 10 September 2013, Mall of the Emirates announced a multi-stage redevelopment project worth an estimated AED 1 billion (US$274 million), which is called as Evolution 2015.
 Phase one of the project which will increase 5,000 sqm area more is already completed but expected to open in mid-2015 includes new shopping, dining and entertainment concepts.
 However, due to the limitations of its location, the mall will be expanded upwards by constructing a second floor on top of the Carrefour area.

 On 25 August 2014, Mall of the Emirates announced phase two of its strategic redevelopment project, Evolution 2015 which is now currently underway.
 In this stage, the mall will be expanded by gross leasable area of 26,000 m2.
 This project includes an additional of 1300 new spaces for car parking, 12 new restaurants, new prayer rooms for both, men and women and the relocation of the current VOX Cinemas which will now have 24 screens.
 As per senior asset director of Mall of the Emirates Mr Fuad Sharaf,“Retail stores and restaurants seeking to expand throughout the world are often choosing the UAE to open their first Middle East location, based on the growing demands for high-fashion and choice across shopping and dining sectors.
 Mall of the Emirates is boosting the UAE’s retail landscape by offering international brands with a platform for growth.”

 The new expansion project "Evolution 2015" was officially opened on 28 September 2015 which increased the gross leasable area to 26,000 m2.
 On 30 September 2015, David Beckham visited the mall for the inauguration of the Adidas store which was built in the newly expanded section.